Different values from other web analytics solutions

 - Cookie-based tracking relies on parcel of text sent back and forth between a web browser and the server it accesses, commonly called a cookie.
 Every web analytics solution can have different default and customizable options for cookies.
 Learn more about Google Analytics cookies usage on websites.

 - IP + User Agent tracking typically uses log-file analysis for its data.
-This may report higher numbers than reported by cookie-based tracking because of dynamically assigned IP addresses and spider and robot visits.
+This may report higher numbers than reported by cookie-based tracking because of dynamically assigned IP addresses and spider and robots.

 - 1st party vs. 3rd party cookies: Even among cookie-based tracking solutions, there's a difference between 1st-party and 3rd-party cookies.
-Because 3rd-party cookies are set by a source other than the website being visited, they're often blocked by browsers and security software.
+Because 3rd-party cookies are set by another source, they're often blocked by browsers and security software.

 - 3rd-party images: Some browsers give users the option to disable images that are requested from domains other than the current page.